kamicollo/intro-to-dwt/md/intro.md

 However, finding practical, easy to follow information on how DWT works and how to use it real life is not easy.
 This guide aims to fill the gap.
 I won't delve deep into the mathematics (because, frankly, I don't fully follow it myself); instead, I will focus on intuition and practical examples.

 Ready?
 Put on your invisibility cloak and let's go.

+P.S.
+Best viewed on a laptop / a larger screen!